 - other interpersonal disputes.

-Records, contacts and communication are normally confidential; in unusual circumstances (which are explained to clients), rare exceptions are made if required by law.
-If you request assistance, your name is not used in a case investigation without your permission.
+If you request assistance, your name is not used without your permission.
+Records, contacts and communication are normally confidential; in unusual circumstances (which are explained to visitors), rare exceptions are made if required by law.

 Mandate of the Ombuds Office